Macy’s will close its Northgate store next year, Redmond store in next few months

 Last year, its downtown Seattle store — a block-size building in the heart of downtown — was reduced to a couple of floors.
 The rest of the building was converted to office space and leased to Amazon.

-Last week, Business Insider reported that Macy’s intended to close another eight locations, including the Redmond store, in 2019.
+Last week, Business Insider reported that Macy’s intended to close eight more locations, including the Redmond store, in 2019.

 News of the Northgate closure comes as the mall’s owner, Simon Property Group, is preparing for a wide-ranging redevelopment of the mall.
 The project, which is still in the permitting process, would keep much of the mall’s retail function, but would add housing, office space and a training center for Seattle’s new National Hockey League Team, according to project plans.